 In 2004, we got what today seems like the very definition of an iMac.
 The whole computer is one single, slim display, with a distinctive chin at the bottom.

-Eighteen years later, we still have that same design.
-Although that single, slim display is now incredibly slim, so slim that Apple had to fit a headphone jack into it sideways.
+Two decades later, we still have that same design.
+Although that single, slim display is now incredibly slim, so slim that Apple had to fit a headphone jack into it sideways to get it in at all.

 But otherwise, the iMac today is visibly the same beast as it was back in 2004.
 Internally, invisibly, though, it has changed hugely.